-The use of images with only three bands improved the process of training and classifying the pivots since the reduced number of bands, consequently reduced the computational infrastructure necessary for the processing of this data.
+The use of images with three bands only improved the process of training the algorithm and classifying the pivots due to the reduced computational infrastructure necessary for data processing.

 2.3.3 Classification algorithm, training samples and parameters

 Due to the extensive study area (~212 Mha) and computational limitations, the model was trained using only a subset of blocks chosen from the population of 723 blocks.